UTS-eResearch/datacrate/README.md

 [Research Object Bundles] are very close in spirit to Data Crates, and there is even an attempt to map them on to BagIt.
-However, RO metadata is very focussed on highly nuanced distinctions between different kinds of creators of research data, without addressing a lot of the who-what-where type metadata.
+However, RO metadata is very focussed on highly nuanced distinctions between different kinds of creators of research data using the [PAV], without addressing a lot of the who-what-where type metadata.

 "The [VIVO] ontology represents researchers in the context of their experience, outputs, interests, accomplishments, and associated institutions." - it is a designed for discovering information about researchers.
 It does not cover all the metadata one might want about research outputs, but we have drawn on it for

+The[PROV] ontology has been used to describe research activities, but its data model is too complicated for simple data modelling.
+It does not allow us to express Some entity *created* this file. in [Prov] activities create files.
+It is not practical to model every authoring relationship with an intermediate act of creation.

 #### Non-RDF-based formats

-[Datacite] has a lot of metadata that is useful for Data Crates, because it is but it is oriented towards describing things at the dataset level, not the file level, and thus only useful for some metadata.
+[Datacite] has a lot of metadata that is useful for Data Crates, because it is but it is oriented towards describing things at the dataset level, not the file level, and thus only useful for some metadata at the dataset level.
 It is also focussed on published data which has a DOI (although you can enter a null DOI).
 There was an RDF version of Datacite but it is out of date.

 [RIF-CS] is a standard created by the Australian National Data Service based on ISO 2146 for data dissemination which has good general purpose coverage but it's an XML based format that can't be used in a linked-data context directly.

 [Frictionless data]  packages are attractive in that they are simple, JSON based metadata but they don't  interoperate with the semantic web, as there is no JSON-LD version and they do not reference mainstream approaches to metadata such as Dublin Core except in passing.
+Having said that, cross walking between DataCrate and Frictionless data would be easy.

+#### What about the *Contents of files?*

+The initial versions of DataCrate do not concern themselves with the contents of files, beyond using [Pronom] file format descriptors.
+Future versions of DataCrate may follow the lead of the [Frictionless data]  project, which allows for column-headers and variables in data files to be defined.

-### RDFa, really?
+### JSON-LD really?
 Isn't that a bit out there?

-Remember, Schema.org, which is a standard sponsored by major web companies has as RDFa as its default encoding.
+Remember, Schema.org, which is a standard sponsored by major web companies has as JSON-LD as the recommended encoding.
 The commercial web has been using this approach for years.

 https://www.w3.org/TR/vocab-dcat/#Property:dataset_contactPoint